-As of March 26, 2021, all chapters have been completed in some form except Ch.
-G (28 pages done of a likely 36) and Ch.
+As of April 21, 2021, all chapters have been completed in some form except Ch.
 I (7 pages done of a likely 32).
 The most complete and revised “sample” chapter (with a full set of Questions) is Chapter D, “X is for Exterminator.”
 Starting off at 8 pages, it expanded to 24 by its fourth draft.
-After finishing Ch’s.
-G & I, the author will upgrade and expand Ch’s.
+After finishing Ch.
+I, the author will upgrade and expand Ch’s.
 B & C to match the format of the other chapters — they were originally written pre-10/19 when pages were sized differently, panels weren’t separated by a ribbon of space, and words in balloons weren’t more uniformly sized.

-Getting a new artist and inking all words and drawings are both under consideration.
+Getting a new artist and inking all words and drawings are both under consideration, but we may not do either.
 Pencil smears, but it’s also easier to erase (and then re-do).
 Drawing in pencil also allows “shades of gray” (the technical term is screens) vs. just black lines of uniform darkness on white paper.
-The plan was to have all chapters complete to send to agents and publishers by the end of March, 2021, though end of April is more likely now.
+The plan is to have all chapters complete at least in a first draft to send to agents and publishers by Mid-May, 2021.

 For a more in-depth explanation of the author’s intent in writing The Adventures of ASPIE MOUSE, read past the Table of Contents below; the notes after Chapter A; and in the section of the blog entitled “About Aspie Mouse Blog.”